dpieski/GoogleDynamicDNS/README.md

 # GoogleDynamicDNS
-This update the Google Domains Dynamic DNS IP
+This updates the Google Domains Dynamic DNS IP.

+At the top, you will need to insert your Username, Password, and Hostname in their respective locations.